-The courtroom is equipped with document cameras that permit a user to place documents, photographs or three dimensional items (i.e. set of keys) on the camera for projecting onto the monitors.
+The courtroom is equipped with document cameras that permit a user to place documents, photographs, or three-dimensional items (i.e. set of keys) on the camera for projecting onto the monitors.

 A document camera is located on each counsel table, although only one camera at a time can display evidence.
-The document cameras can be controlled by either using the evidence control panel or the manual control buttons on the camera head.
-The document camera should be retracted after each use to keep an unobstructed view for the court, counsel, witness and jury.
+The document cameras can be the manual control buttons on the camera head.

+The document camera should be retracted after each use to keep an unobstructed view for the court, counsel, witness, and jury.

 - 1. To begin, the operator should open the document camera by lightly grasping the gray ring in the middle of the extension arm and gently pulling up. - 2.
-The operator can either use the evidence control panel or the manual buttons on the camera to adjust the focus and lighting on the camera. - 3.
-When using the evidence control panel to make adjustments, the operator should first select the Doc Cam Controls button, which will bring up the Document Camera Control screen. - 4.
-The Document Camera Controls screen will allow the operator to make adjustments to the lighting and focus of the camera. - 5.
+The operator can adjust the focus and lighting on the camera by use of the buttons on the camera. - 3.
+When using document camera, the operator must turn the power on the camera by pressing the ON button (power button symbol: (b)) at the base of the camera. - 4.
 The control buttons for manually adjusting the camera are located on the camera head.
-To zoom in and out, the operator should roll the gray wheel up and down.
+To zoom in and out, the operator should roll the gray wheel up and down. - 5.
+When finished with the document camera, the operator should press the POWER OFF button (power button symbol: (b)) on the Document Camera Control screen or at the base of the document camera and then gently pull the ring forward to close it.